Crosscap states and duality of Ising field theory in two dimensions: IV. Ising conformal crosscap states

-The Ising CFT [Eq.~\eqref{eq:ham-Ising-CFT-2-SM}] is the effective theory of the critical Ising chain [Eq.~\eqref{eq:ham-TFIC-SM} with $h=1$], where the Bogouliubov modes near $\pm \pi$ are identified with the momentum modes of the Majorana fields:
+The Ising CFT is the effective theory of the critical Ising chain [Eq.~\eqref{eq:ham-TFIC-SM} with $h=1$], where the lattice Majorana fermion operators $\chi_j$ and $\bar{\chi}_j$ in Eq.~\eqref{eq:MajField-latt-SM} are identified with the Majorana fields $\chi (x)$ and $\bar{\chi} (x)$ in Eq.~\eqref{eq:mode-expan-CFT-SM}, and the Bogoliubov modes near $\pm \pi$ are identified with the momentum modes of the Majorana fields:

 which is valid for the low-energy mode with $|n|/N \ll 1$ in the continuum limit.
 Therefore, the low-energy ``paired'' eigenstate [Eq.~\eqref{eq:eigenstate-TFIC-SM}] of the critical Ising chain is identified as